 Career Outlook and Salary Information

 The U.S. Bureau of Labor Statistics (BLS) reports that the number of job opportunities for engineering technicians in general - a group that includes laser or photonics technicians - was only expected to grow 2% between 2018 and 2028, which is slower than average.
 According to the BLS, the mean salary among all engineering technicians was $63,200 as of 2018.

 Becoming a laser technician typically entails at least two years of training in a technical school or community college.
 In addition to in-class coursework, students spend a lot of time in the laboratory learning about photonics, AC and DC circuit analysis, optical devices and laser technologies.
 Proficiency in mathematics, physics and electronics is necessary for this career.
 Upon completion, graduates may choose to transfer to 4-year colleges to advance their studies in the field.

 Florida and Texas are the only states that require laser certification as of 2011, although laser technicians may choose to obtain certification as a professional credential.
 The National Council on Laser Excellence, the International Laser & Aesthetic Association and the Board of Laser Safety are organizations that offer certification in several areas of healthcare laser use.
 Depending on the organization, certification may entail meeting educational and experience requirements as well as passage of a certification exam.

 Laser technicians operate, create, test and repair lasers in mechanical and electrical systems, and they can work in fields ranging from medical applications to design and manufacturing, consumer electronics, and laser research and development.
 An associate's degree is required, although further study is available in bachelor's degree programs.
-Voluntary certification is available in this field, and job opportunities for engineering technicians, including those that work with lasers, are expected to increase by less than 1% between 2014 and 2024.
+Voluntary certification is available in this field, and job opportunities for engineering technicians, including those that work with lasers, are expected to increase by 2% between 2018 and 2028.